wapadda/kernelcare-doc/docs/kernelcare_enterprise/README.md

 :::

 ## Custom environment variables

-There is a way to define your own envoronment variables for eportal process.
-For that purpouse folder `/usr/share/kcare-eportal/environment` exists, which is basivally daemontools compatible envdir.
+You can define your own environment variables for ePortal process.

+There is the `/usr/share/kcare-eportal/environment` folder, which is basically daemon tools compatible envdir.

-For example, environment variable `PYTHONHTTPSVERIFY` that can be set to '0' to disable the default https verification
+For example, to disable the default https verification you can set the `PYTHONHTTPSVERIFY` environment variable to `0` as follows:

 ```
 echo 0 > /usr/share/kcare-eportal/environment/PYTHONHTTPSVERIFY`
 ```